awslabs/aws-crt-swift/README.md

 # AwsCommonRuntimeKit
 The AWS CRT for Swift is currently in developer preview and is intended strictly for feedback purposes only.
 Do not use this for production workloads.

+# AWS CRT Swift
+Swift bindings for the AWS Common Runtime.

+## License
+This library is licenced under the Apache 2.0 License.

+## Minimum Requirements
+* Swift 5.7+

 ## Building